Submissions are currently open for Volume 4 of our Pride Zine.

 - You are welcome to submit something already completed or create new work.
 We will accept work that has been published elsewhere.

-- All creatives whose work is published in the zine will receive a $75 honorarium
+- Creatives whose work is published in the zine will receive an honorarium

 - Written work must not exceed 500 words